What is the Right Embedding Space for Contrastive Learning in Referring Expression Counting?: Method

 \subsection{Extension to class-agnostic counting}

-C-REX is designed to be general and versatile, enabling models to distinguish objects with subtle, context-dependent variations, such as those described by referring expressions.
-This allows us to adapt it to any task that requires multiple image-space object embeddings be contrasted and separated based on a set of distinguishing attributes.
-Following this principle, we introduce a simple adaptation for class-agnostic counting, where positive samples are selected based on their similarity to the target class, rather than a referring expression.
-This adaptation is less critical in class-agnostic counting where models need to differentiate between objects of different classes, whose image embeddings are already different enough, so we do not expect to see the same amount of improvement as in REC.
-With this adaptation, our model achieves competitive performance in the class-agnostic counting task, outperforming previous text-based methods, as shown in Section \ref{sec:exp}, although the improvement is less significant, as was expected.
+C-REX is designed to be general and versatile, enabling models to distinguish objects with subtle, context-dependent variations, such as those described by REs.
+This allows us to adapt it to any task that requires multiple image-space object embeddings to be contrasted based on a set of distinguishing attributes.
+Following this principle, we introduce a simple adaptation for class-agnostic counting, where positive samples are selected based on a target class, rather than an RE.
+This is less critical in this counting setting where models need to differentiate between objects of different classes, whose image embeddings are already different enough, so we do not expect to see the same amount of improvement as in REC.
+With this adaptation, our method can improve the performance of the best text-based counting models in the class-agnostic counting task, as shown in Section \ref{sec:exp}, although the improvement is less significant, as was expected.